Sega Channel: Games

 The Sega Channel service hosted up to 50 Genesis games at any one time.
 Titles would rotate monthly; however, some updates happened on a weekly basis.
 In 1997, Sega changed the number of games hosted at a time to 70 and the update frequency to biweekly.
 Games for the service included titles developed by Sega, such as Sonic & Knuckles, Eternal Champions, and Space Harrier II; as well as titles developed by licensees of Sega, such as Bubsy II and Aladdin.
 Some of these games had reduced content compared to their cartridge release so that they could fit the adapter's memory, such as Super Street Fighter II.
 The Sega Channel also hosted games in some regions that would not receive a cartridge release, such as Pulseman, Mega Man: The Wily Wars, and Alien Soldier, which were hosted on the service in North America.
 The service also offered demos of upcoming games, such as Primal Rage.
 Though games and demos rotated on a regular basis, categories into which games were placed remained static and did not change.
 With parental controls in mind, all games for the service received a rating from the Videogame Rating Council.
 The service also contained a lockout system, which would allow parents to set a passcode in order to access mature-rated content.

-In addition to games and demos, the Sega Channel also hosted other features.
+In addition to games and demos, the Sega Channel hosted other features.
 Cheat codes were directly accessible from the network, as well as game hints.
 The service also hosted contests, such as a promotion with Electronic Arts' Triple Play Baseball '96, and a 1995 event where players who completed Primal Rage during a brief 24-hour period where the full game was accessible were given a phone number to call, making them eligible to win prizes.